KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 ### Contacting Inactive Members

+A good starting point for Outreach would be for the church to contact church-goers of the past who are now inactive, and invite them back.

 ### Telephone Book

 Setting aside pre-existing assumptions, members of the church would go through the Pretty Prairie section of the phone book to identify people for outreach.